 A lot of work had to be done.
 Many laws had to be changed before the first race around Victoria Park Racecourse was chosen as the venue.
 Engineer Bob Barnard created a track which mostly was made out of existing roads with a purposely built section incorporated in 3.78 km long track which had 16 turns.
 A total of 2.142 concrete barriers were made, temporary pit building and stands were erected and the stage was set for the first Formula 1 Grand Prix in Adelaide.

-Australian Grand Prix was held at Adelaide circuit for 11 years
+Formula 1 was visiting Adelaide for 11 years

 Legendary Brazilian scored his final win in Adelaide in 1993, while in 1994 Michael Schumacher won the first out of his seven titles after one of the most controversial races in the history of the series and the clash with Damon Hill.
 The British driver won the last Grand Prix in 1995 before the race was moved to Melbourne.

 The British driver holds a lap record – 1:15.381 – set in 1993 Australian Grand Prix.
 Alain Prost, Ayrton Senna, and Gerhard Berger are the most successful drivers at Adelaide Circuit with two wins in their books.
 McLaren was the most successful team with five wins, while Williams’ drivers won on four occasions.